 - Try to park close to middle and in the direction you need to get out.
 Believe me, it’s gridlock from 9AM until 5.
 Be patient my friends, you don’t want road rage.

 - If you see something, BUY IT.
 You can always flip it on the street, if you don’t like it.
 But when it comes to haggling, don’t insult the dealer.
 Feel em out first, try to make friends.
 If you turn around really low ball him, you’re done.
 Just walk away.
 Odds are you will see that item again, in another field in somebody else’s hands.
 You might pay a couple extra bucks, but you’ll get it.
 Add a few extra bags for packing, and blankets for your killer finds.
 Not let me forget to mention, you don’t want to bring a little punch-buggy or FIAT, you want to bring the biggest truck possible.
 And remember where you parked, it’s easy to forget by the end of the day, which reminds be bring extra bottles of water.
 You will be thirsty, you will be like a camel in the desert.
-Quench, my friends, it’ll keep you focused.
+Quench, my friends, the best ac repair richmond va will keep you focused.